Stockyard

 Why are you investing in new buildings and not renovating old ones?

 The funding has been secured to support the improvement and development of an existing and under-utilised space.
-This development will transform this area and provide significant additional employment space for food producers and manufacturers to move into the site.
+This development will transform the area and provide significant additional employment space for food producers and manufacturers to move into the site.

 The transformation of the existing car park into a multifunctional event space will also increase the level of weekend and evening activity taking place on the site, supporting the wider economy and other tenants of the wider Stockyard area.